The Masked Singer Austria season 2

-The second season of the Austrian singing competition The Masked Singer Austria premiered on 15 February 2021 on Puls 4.
+The first season of the Austrian singing competition The Masked Singer Austria premiered on 15 February 2021 on Puls 4.
 Elke Winkens and Sasa Schwarzjirg, returned as the panelists.
 Rainer Schönfelder was the new panelist, replacing Nathan Trent.
 Mirjam Weichselbraun was the new host, replacing Arabella Kiesbauer.

 On 22 March 2021, the Babyelefant (singer Sandra Pires) was declared the winner and the Donaunymphe (singer Madita) was the runner-up.